SAP/cf-nodejs-logging-support/tools/token-creator/README.md

 This tool helps with the creation of valid Json-Webtokens for dynamic log level setting feature.

 ## Install
-Switch to the Toke.Creator folder and execute
+Switch to the token-creator folder and execute
 ```sh
 npm install
 ```